Why you’ll love this dairy free tzatziki

 I love it because it’s super easy and only requires a few ingredients.
 Sure, you could make your own vegan sour cream, or use unsweetened yogurt, but I the ingredients for this recipe are readily available at most grocery stores.
 That’s why it’s my go-to choice.

-More homemade condiments to love: garlic aioli / tartar sauce / balsamic reduction / cocktail sauce
+More homemade condiments: garlic aioli / tartar sauce / balsamic reduction / cocktail sauce

-If you don’t have vegan sour cream available, you could make your own or substitute unsweetened vegan yogurt.
+- Vegan sour cream – If you don’t have vegan sour cream available, you could make your own or substitute unsweetened, plain vegan yogurt.
+We like Follow Your Heart vegan sour cream and So Delicious Dairy Free coconut yogurt.

-Can tzatziki sauce be frozen?
 I don’t recommend freezing this recipe.
-Vegan sour cream doesn’t do well in the freezer, but luckily, the sour cream lasts in the fridge for a while so you can easily keep in on hand at all times.
+Vegan sour cream doesn’t do well in the freezer, but luckily, the sour cream lasts in the fridge for a while so you can still prepare this ahead of serving.

 Ingredients